CO2 Fire Extinguishers: A Guide

 CO2 extinguishers are used almost exclusively to extinguish fires caused by electrical equipment and live cables; however, you can also use them on fires caused by or involving flammable liquid (Class B fires).

 There is no other fire extinguisher that can be used to extinguish an electrical fire; the CO2 extinguisher is the only extinguisher that can do this job.
+A CO2 fire extinguisher can be safely used on electrical fires without increasing the risk of electric shock.
+It also leaves no residue, making it particularly suitable where sensitive equipment or valuable assets must be protected.

 How does a CO2 extinguisher work?